 - I often transfer the contents into resealable individual clear plastic bags for easy use.
 It is easy to monitor when the supply is running low.

-- 1/2 cup milk (I used organic unsweetened almond milk)
+- 1/2 cup milk ( I used unsweetened almond milk)

-- 1/4 teaspoon to 1/2 cinnamon depending on your taste
+- 1/4 teaspoon ground cinnamon (use up to 1/2 teaspoon depending on your taste)